Parent Resources Home »

 Family Discussion Guide

-What about your child's favorite games is especially fun, interesting or challenging?
+What are your child's favorite games and why?

-Does your child know what to do, and whom to contact, if being bullied online by another player or experiencing inappropriate contact?
+Does your child know what to do, and whom to contact, if being bullied or harassed online by another player or experiencing inappropriate contact?
 (If not, check here.)